novomancy/dig540/004/README.md

 - Submitting Assignments on GitHub: <https://vimeo.com/234756048>
 - Using Gliffy: <https://vimeo.com/139494414>

 *Note 1: Since the Gliffy video was made Gliffy was changed to require a login.
-Just create a free account, and once you're in the software works the same way it does in the video.*
+Just create a free account; once you're in, the software works the same way it does in the video.*

 *Note 2: In the 2NF video, I create a one to one relationship between artists and discs.
 That's because I'm just creating a model based on the FreeDB file right now, and yes, it should be a many to many relationship in an actual relational database schema for this type of data.*